-Professor Aceves frequently works with Amnesty International, the Center for Justice & Accountability, the Center for Constitutional Rights, and the American Civil Liberties Union on projects involving the domestic application of international law.
+Aceves frequently works with Amnesty International, the Center for Justice & Accountability, the Center for Constitutional Rights, and the American Civil Liberties Union on projects involving the domestic application of international law.
 He has also represented several human rights and civil liberties organizations as amicus curiae counsel in cases before the federal courts, including the U.S. Supreme Court.
-Professor Aceves is the author of The Anatomy of Torture and the coauthor of The Law of Consular Access.
+Aceves is the author of The Anatomy of Torture and coauthor of The Law of Consular Access.
 He co-edited Lessons and Legacies of the War on Terror.
 He is also the principal author of the influential Amnesty International USA Safe Haven report.
 He has published numerous articles on human rights and international law.
-He served as the co-chair for the 101st Annual Meeting of American Society of International Law, and the 2016 and 2019 International Law Weekend Conferences of the American Branch of the International Law Association.
+Aceves served as co-chair for the 101st Annual Meeting of American Society of International Law, and the 2016 and 2019 International Law Weekend Conferences of the American Branch of the International Law Association.